serenity-is/docs/services/delete_request_handler.md

 The class derives from the generic [DeleteRequestHandler&lt;TRow&gt;](../api/dotnet/Serenity.Net.Services/Serenity.Services/DeleteRequestHandler-1.md) and [IDeleteRequestHandler](../api/dotnet/Serenity.Net.Services/Serenity.Services/IDeleteRequestHandler.md).

+> `DeleteRequestHandler<TRow>` itself derives from the fully generic [DeleteRequestHandler&lt;TRow, TDeleteRequest, TDeleteResponse&gt;](../api/dotnet/Serenity.Net.Services/Serenity.Services/DeleteRequestHandler-3.md) — the extra arguments let you customize the request and response types if you ever need a delete handler with a custom request/response.

 ## The Service Endpoint

 The endpoint exposes a single Delete action: